gdudek-dev/movie-rental/README.md

 ## General info
-Project in which I learn Spring Boot using MVC pattern.
+Project in which I learn Spring Boot.
+* Spring MVC is used as design pattern.
-Models are based on "sakila" database.
+* Models are based on "sakila" database.
-Views are created with HTML5, CSS and Thymeleaf.
+* Views are created with HTML5, CSS and Thymeleaf.

 ## Technologies